-What happens if I file a return late or make a late payment?
+What happens if you file a return late or make a late payment?

-Additionally, the CRA will hold any GST/HST refund or rebate you are entitled to until we receive all outstanding returns and amounts.
-This includes all amounts payable and returns required under the Excise Tax Act, the Income Tax Act, the Excise Act, 2001, or the Air Travellers Security Charge Act.
-The CRA can also use any GST/HST refund or rebate that you are entitled to receive to pay that outstanding amount.
+We will hold any GST/HST refund or rebate you are entitled to until we receive all outstanding returns and amounts.
+This includes all amounts payable and returns required under other programs administered by the CRA.
+We can also use any GST/HST refund or rebate that you are entitled to receive to pay that outstanding amount.

-- Calculate the net tax and complete my GST/HST return
+- Calculating the net tax to complete a GST/HST return - General information

 - Reporting period